-ALU, CPLDs, DC motors, resistor, capacitor, inductor, Op-amp etc.(Students may add more components as per the requirement of project) 2 Project Report Format: Project report should include the objectives, circuit diagram, operation, application, waveforms (if applicable), simulation results and final prepared PCB image, conclusion and references etc. Report should not exceed 20 pages and spiral binding is not required.
+2 Project Report Format: Project report should include the objectives, circuit diagram, operation, application, waveforms (if applicable), simulation results and final prepared PCB image, conclusion and references etc. Report should not exceed 20 pages and spiral binding is not required.
 3 The final certification and acceptance of term work ensures satisfactory performance of project work and minimum passing marks in term work.
 4 Term Work evaluation and marking as per Scheme A: At the end of semester the above 2 expert faculty who have approved the topic will internally evaluate the performance.
 Students have to give a presentation and demonstration on the Field Project.
-In the evaluation each individual student should be assessed for his/her contribution understanding and knowledge gained about the project. completed.
+3. In the evaluation each individual student should be assessed for his/her contribution, understanding and knowledge gained about the project completed.
 Based upon it the marks will be awarded to students.
-4. Distribution of 50 Marks for Term Work : • Initial Stage : Field study report and Project Proposal = 10 Marks • Circuit simulation/ Zero PCB (GPP) implementation + Arduino Interfacing $=$ 05 Marks o (Project review: Stage 1 and 2 will be evaluated in 3rd or 4th week of the semester). • Project report : Circuit Design + Explanation + Analysis Results + Conclusion + References = 10 Marks • Prototype Demonstration and Testing: PCB (simulation + Layout) + Final result with Arduino interfacing / ESP32/Basic Raspberry-pi board.+ Working Demo = 15 Marks • Final Presentation and Report: PPT (upto 12 slides) + Answers given to Questions = 10 Marks
+Distribution of 50 Marks for Term Work: Initial Stage: Field study report and Project Proposal = 10 Marks Circuit simulation/ Zero PCB (GPP) implementation + Arduino Interfacing = 05 Marks Project selection, implementation and report writing with reference to Course Description B. The student will mention the objectives of the field visit, description including field visit data collection, processes/ operations, analysis and suggestions for the improvement and innovations if any.
+Distribution of 50 Marks for Term Work in scheme B is as follows: Assessment of case study report with analysis prepared by student groups: 25 marks Presentation by student groups and Q&A: 15 marks